uswds/uswds-site/_includes/nav/README.md

 # Navigation includes

-This directory is a collection of Jekyll includes that can be used to flexibly generate lists of navigation links from data in different contexts.
+This directory is a set of Jekyll includes that can be used to flexibly generate lists of navigation links from data in different contexts.

 ## Usage